uvm-plaid/CIROH-NextGen-SMS-UVM/UVM-NRT-RoS/Drew_Code/instructions.md

 send.ino is on the mayfly
 pass_file.py is on the raspberry pi upload.php is on the waiting silk server
+The mayfly should be connected to the pi via a USB connection

 ## File Structure